Arkansas Nurse Practitioner Licensure Steps - 2023

 The ASBN is also responsible for granting practice licenses to NPs in Arkansas after they fulfill all the stated requirements.
-The application for this license is also to be completed online after creating an account here (if you do not already have one).
+The application for this license is also to be completed online after creating an account (if you do not already have one).
 The process is similar to that for obtaining an RN license.

 A licensed NP is not authorized to prescribe medications unless they have applied for prescriptive authority and their application has been approved.
-The application can be sent in with the application for your APRN license or sent in later.
-In addition to a $160 fee for the application, you would be required to submit a collaborative practice agreement(CPA) and a Quality Assurance (QA) Plan.
+The application can be sent in with the application for your APRN license or at a later date.
+In addition to a $160 fee for the application, you would be required to submit a Collaborative Practice Agreement (CPA) and a Quality Assurance (QA) Plan.
 This application only permits you to prescribe and dispense legal drugs.
 To prescribe and dispense controlled drugs, a DEA number must be applied for at the Drug Enforcement Agency.

 All licenses must be renewed every two years on the final day of the nurse’s birth month.
 Renewals can be completed online by following the instructions.